-There’s a wild secret to amping up the flavours of your cooking - and creating a meal where you can savour each bite with added appreciation for where your food comes from.
+There’s a wild secret to ramping up the flavours of your cooking - and creating a meal where you can savour each bite with an added appreciation for where your food comes from.

 According to chef Alastair McLeod, unlocking the mystery of sustainable eating is raw and uncomplicated: source native ingredients from the wild, such as sea herbs grown in and around the ocean, and notice how your food behaviours change.